Sasho80/5.conditional_statements_advanced_-lab/README.md

 Sample input and output
 input	output		input	output		input	output		input	output banana	fruit		apple	fruit		tomato	vegetable	water	unknown

+10.Problem: Invalid number
+A given number is valid if it is in the range [100…200] or is 0.
+Write a program that reads an integer entered by the user and prints "invalid" if the entered number is not valid.

+input	output		input	output		                input	output		input	output 75	invalid		150	(There is no way out)		220	invalid		199	(There is no way out)

+input	output		input	output		                input	output		                input	output -1	invalid		100	(There is no way out)		200	(There is no way out)		0	(There is no way out)